What Is Work-Study? How It Works and Benefits Students

-Your hourly work-study income will also depend on the type of job you do and the responsibilities, skills and qualifications required for the job, as well as state minimum wage requirements and any work-study policies that your school may have.
+The type of job you have: Your hourly work-study income will also depend on the type of job you do and the responsibilities, skills and qualifications required for the job, state minimum wage requirements and any work-study policies or funding level that your school may have.

-Your school will disburse paychecks at least once per month, if not more often.
-Your school should also pay you directly unless you request that they apply your earned work-study income directly toward institutional expenses like room and board, tuition and other fees.
+How you distribute your earnings: Your school will disburse paychecks at least once per month, if not more often.
+Your school may pay you directly unless you request that they apply your earned work-study income directly toward education-related expenses like room and board, tuition and other fees.

-Unlike a regular job where you might be able to work as many hours as you like, the total amount allocated in your work-study package will determine how many hours you can work.
-In addition to your total allocated work-study aid, your college or university may take into account your academic progress and your class schedule each semester when determining your work schedule.
+Your allotted hours: Unlike a regular job where you may work as many hours as you like, the total amount allocated in your work-study package determines how many hours you can work that you may not exceed.
+Your college may consider your academic progress and your class schedule when determining your work schedule.

-Finally, your weekly work schedule will be determined by the type of job you do and what your employer expects.
-Because work-study employers know that their employees are also busy with coursework and school-related obligations, most work-study positions are on a part-time basis, perhaps 10-20 hours per week.
+Your weekly work schedule: The type of job you do and your employer's expectations determine your weekly schedule.
+Because work-study employers know that their employees are also busy with coursework and school-related obligations, most work-study positions are on a part-time basis, perhaps 10 to 20 hours per week.